jackgray/narc_arch/docs/source/storage.rst

-It runs on Kubernetes, can utilize its central key management system (KMS) for authentication, providing zero-knowledge encryption during transfer, and at rest, and can be interacted with using both POSIX-flavored and aws's s3-select commands alike.
+It runs on Kubernetes, can utilize its central key management system (KMS) for authentication, providing zero-knowledge encryption during transfer and at rest, and can be interacted with using both POSIX-flavored and AWS s3-select commands alike.

 Feature Summary:
     -   Infinitely scalable